emcfarlane/larking/README.md

 #### Websockets Annotations
 Annotate a custom method kind `websocket` to enable clients to upgrade connections.
-This enables streams to be duplexed.
+This enables streams to be bidirectional over a websocket connection.
 ```protobuf
 // Chatroom shows the websocket extension.
 service ChatRoom {